 The availability of real data is subject to industry participation and may require nondisclosure or special handling agreements with a third party by those accessing the data.
 Synthetic data is anticipated to be built using publicly available data and tools, the specifics of which will be included with the datasets.
-Synthetic data would be made available without restriction on further use.
+Synthetic data would be made available without restriction on further use, and will consist of a Texas case study dataset.